MIM-3 Nike Ajax: Production

 Production was launched in August 1952.
 By the end of the year, three complete ground systems and 1,000 missiles had been delivered to White Sands.
 The complete system was set up by January 1953, and an underground launch site first fired on 5 June 1953.
 Crew training was carried out at Fort Bliss with the missiles fired toward White Sands.
-Service deliveries began that year, and eventually, a total of 350 launch systems and 13,714 missiles were produced over the production run.
+Service deliveries began that year, and eventually, a total of 350 launch systems and 13,714 missiles were produced.
 In 1957, the National Guard started taking over the anti-aircraft role, replacing regular army units at Bliss.